Carr1005/jquery-carousel-slider/README.md

 ###javascript&jQuery
 There are several ways to generate initial setting .
-Details of initial setting's parameters would be explained with real example in [Demo .](http://carr1005.github.io/)
+Details of initial setting's parameters would be explained with example in [Demo .](http://carr1005.github.io/)
 ```html
 <script>